Slatiňany

 Slatiňany (/cs/) is a town in Chrudim District in the Pardubice Region of the Czech Republic.
-It has about 4,200 inhabitants.
+It has about 4,100 inhabitants.
+The town proper is located on the Chrudimka River in the Svitavy Uplands.

+Slatiňany was founded in the 13th century at the latest, but it became a town only in 1971.
+The most important monument is the Slatiňany Castle, protected as a national cultural monument.

 Administrative division

 Slatiňany consists of five municipal parts (in brackets population according to the 2021 census):